lucasmg18/Game-Boy-Game/README.md

 My first Game Boy Game.

 ## Introduction
 This game consists of a 2-D platform basic game where the main character can jump and move forard and backward as weel as shooting to enemies that move around the map.
+It was programmed in the programming language C using the cross-platform development kit GBDK.

 ## GBDK
 The whole game has been programmed and compiled with the cross-platform development kit GBDK.